Why I deleted my data from 23andMe

 If someone wanted to know that I have a mutation for polycystic liver disease, or that I have more Neanderthal DNA than most folks, so be it.
 I’d never paid attention to the ancestry part of the picture.
 A pie chart of one color, depicting 100% Ashkenazi heritage, isn’t as interesting as a chart from someone who is, say, 10% Native American, 50% Nigerian, 30% Scottish, and a sprinkling of other ethnicities, like a multicolor fabric of entwined history.

-Haunting Parallels
+Haunting parallels

 But could those boring, one-color ancestry pie charts become a label, like yellow stars once were for being Jewish?
 That’s a growing concern as haunting parallels to 1930s Germany emerge here in the U.S. The alternate realities of Sinclair Lewis’s novel It Can’t Happen Here, Philip Roth’s The Plot Against America, and the TV series The Man In the High Castle, have become the stuff of nightmares.